bendoll/openQR.net/README.md

 This project is available under the [GNU GPL-v3 license](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3). openQR.net uses the [node-qrcode](https://github.com/soldair/node-qrcode) library, which is available under the [MIT license](https://www.tldrlegal.com/license/mit-license).

+"QR Code" is a trademark of DENSO WAVE INCORPORATED.